The Last Supper — Institution of the Eucharist

 What did Jesus say when he instituted the Eucharist?

-"This is my body given for you; do this in remembrance of me" and "This cup is the new covenant in my blood, which is poured out for you" (Luke 22:19-20, NIV).
+"This is my body which is given for you.
+Do this in remembrance of me" and "This cup which is poured out for you is the new covenant in my blood" (Luke 22:19-20, RSV-CE).

 How does Paul's account in 1 Corinthians describe the same moment?

-"The Lord Jesus, on the night he was betrayed, took bread, and when he had given thanks, he broke it and said, 'This is my body, which is for you; do this in remembrance of me'" (1 Corinthians 11:23-24, NIV) — an account Paul says he received directly from the Lord.
+"The Lord Jesus on the night when he was betrayed took bread, and when he had given thanks, he broke it, and said, 'This is my body which is for you.
+Do this in remembrance of me'" (1 Corinthians 11:23-24, RSV-CE) — an account Paul says he received directly from the Lord.

 What meal was the Last Supper, and why does that matter?